jeslyw/look-no-hands/README.md

 <li>ESP32 board</li>
 <li>Foot pedal/button</li>
 </ul>
-For initial testing/prototyping, a breadboard setup with push button and jumper wires is recommended<br>
+For initial testing/prototyping, a breadboard setup with push button and jumper wires is recommended.
-This allows for experimentation with different input pins and wiring points<br>
+This allows for experimentation with different input pins and wiring points<br><br>
 Connection points: input and ground pins

 ## Setup